chennnxu/Topic-Modeling-NLP/README.md

 General: Infrastructure - Hardware & Cloud                          1
 ```

-### Step 1 SpaCy Pipeline
+### Step 1 Data Analysis
-Next I am going to use the spaCy to topic model the sesssion which is based the abstract of each session.
+Next I am going to use the spaCy to topic model the session which is based the abstract of each session.

+I will start the process by breaking down the session abstracts into tokens.
+From the tokens, I will build a dictionary that gives each token a unique ID, which then be used to create the Bag of Words representing the frequency of the tokens.
+The dictionary and the BoW are used as the input of the spaCy pipeline to build a range of topics.
+The last step is to find the distribution of topics of each session.

-### Step 2 Topic distribution and Difference
+### Step 2 Results and Discussion

 ### Links
 [1] [Github Full Notebook](pyconde_analysis.ipynb)